frno7/forthmath/README.md

 primes and exponents corresponding to 7<sup>1</sup>·13<sup>2</sup>·19<sup>1</sup>.

-The [Pollard Monte Carlo factorisation method](https://en.wikipedia.org/wiki/Pollard%27s_rho_algorithm) is potentially very fast, but since it is a probabalistic method in can be slow and even fail to find factors of composite numbers.
+The [Pollard Monte Carlo factorisation method](https://en.wikipedia.org/wiki/Pollard%27s_rho_algorithm) is potentially very fast, but since it is a probabalistic method it can be slow and even fail to find factors of composite numbers.
 For example, `pollard-rho-factors 4267640728818788929` gives the two factors 3456789019 and 1234567891 within a fraction of a second on a 64 bit Forth